 -Bring a towel if you are the extra sweaty type.
 Plus if it rains we're still outside so you might want to dry yourself off.

--Bring sunglasses because you’ll probably be outside most of the day.
+-Bring sunglasses because you'll be outside most of the day.

 -Bring a positive attitude because you'll get more out of the clinic if you're a 'glass half full' type of human.

--Bring a notebook and writing utensil because there will be too much information to memorize unless you are some sort of savant in which case come see me because I have questions.
+-Bring a notebook and/or video camera because there will be too much information to memorize unless you are some sort of savant in which case come see me because I have questions.

 -Bring sunscreen especially if you are of the fairer skinned persuasion

 -Bring a chair because you might not want to stand for 7 hours, though the grass is always an option

 -Bring questions because this is your opportunity to consume as much information as possible